- Academic Office Building 123

-- Assistant Professor of Economics, School of Business and Economics
+- Assistant Professor of Economics, College of Business

 - PhD, Agricultural & Resource Economics, Colorado State University